egara/buttermanager/README.md

 ### Snap package ###
 Snaps are universal Linux packages that can be used on all major Linux distributions, including Ubuntu, Linux Mint, Debian, Fedora, Arch Linux and more.
 Please, read [this article](https://docs.snapcraft.io/installing-snapd/6735) for knowing more and installing snap support.

-ButterManager is in process of being available via [Snap Store](https://snapcraft.io/store) as [you can see here](https://forum.snapcraft.io/t/requesting-classic-confinement-for-buttermanager/9574/5).
-Meanwhile, you can download ButterManager [here](https://drive.google.com/file/d/1iFjUiITnj7_pl9EahYuTxwSDpFwWCCnP/view?usp=sharing).
+Installing ButterManager using the snap package is very simple.
+First, download the ButterManager snap [here](https://drive.google.com/file/d/1iFjUiITnj7_pl9EahYuTxwSDpFwWCCnP/view?usp=sharing).

-After this, installing ButterManager is very easy.
-Open a terminal, go to the directory where the package is downloaded and type:
+After this, ppen a terminal, go to the directory where the package is downloaded and type:

 ```
 sudo snap install --beta core16
-sudo snap install buttermanager_1.4_amd64.snap --classic --dangerous
+sudo snap install buttermanager_1.5_amd64.snap --classic --dangerous
 ```

 The first time ButterManager is executed after installing the snap package, maybe it will take a little bit to run.
 Don't worry, it will be only the first time.